GeekyEggo/SoundDeck/README.md

 The Stop Audio action lets you quickly and easily stop all audio currently being played through Sound Deck.
 This can be particularly useful if a Play Audio action is being played from a Multi-Action.

+*There are no options associated with the Stop Audio action.*

 ## Frequently Asked Questions

 Please see [Frequently Asked Questions](FAQ.md) for issues or requests; for general queries, please [contact me](https://twitter.com/geekyeggo) on <img src="./assets/twitter.svg" width="18" alt="Twitter" /> Twitter.